davidseve/cloud-native-deployment-strategies/blue-green-pipeline/README.md

 ```
 curl -k "$(oc get routes products-umbrella-offline -n gitops --template='https://{{.spec.host}}')/products"
 ```
-Notice that in each microservice response we have added metadata information to see better the `version`, `color`, and `mode` of each application.
+Notice that in each microservice response, we have added metadata information to see better the `version`, `color`, and `mode` of each application.
 This will help us to see the changes while we do the Blue/Green deployment.
 Because right now we have the same version v1.0.1 in both colors we will have almost the same response, only the mode will change.
 ```json
 {